Hawa-Evakali/Hawas/README.md

 To access this project on your files, you can clone it using these steps
 1. Open your terminal
 2. Use this command to clone https://github.com/Hawa-Evakali/Hawas.git
+3. This will clone the repository into your local folder

 ## Code scaffolding